 Drivers get away with this safety violation usually by not keeping accurate log books.

-As an aside, elongated periods of time on the roadway also results in commercial truck drivers utilizing substances thought to aid them in staying awake.
+As an aside, elongated periods on the roadway also results in commercial truck drivers utilizing substances thought to aid them in staying awake.

 The use of these drugs can also have dangerous consequences when it comes to roadway safety.